 At the start of the year I blogged about natural regeneration of woodland, and the land’s ability to regrow trees and resurrect forests from seeds waiting in the soil if deer, sheep, and humans allow it.
 One of the examples I used was a dramatic photo from Alan Watson Featherstone’s blog which he took in Glen Strathfarrar.
 It shows the effect of deer fence in allowing trees to come by themselves if left ungrazed.
 In April I visited the valley myself.

 There is a 17 mile long private road running most of the length of the glen, with the low land and the hills also part of a private estate.
 Scots law has always allowed access to private land on foot and wild camping, but car access is controlled by the land owner.
 In this case, there is a gate near the village of Struy and 25 cars per day are allowed in.
 You get a ticket and your registration is noted to prevent overnight stays with cars.
 There is also a hydropower station in the glen, so there is some engineering traffic too.

-These pictures show the lochs and islands driving westwards along the glen:
+The pictures above show the lochs and islands driving westwards along the glen.

 Apart from construction activity around the hydropower station, the only people I saw were in two four wheel drive pickups (gamekeepers?)

 The picture on the left shows a derelict house and in the distance on the right you can see the estate owner’s house in the distance, surrounded by trees.